zzmzzmgithub/esutils/README.md

 ## High level concepts
 The design revolves around an `ElasticSearchClient` component which in turn can produce sub-components like `Search`, `Admin` etc.
-The objective to have _some_ separation of concerns but also to have some uniformity in the API and component dependencies.
+The objective is to have _some_ separation of concerns, but to also have some uniformity in the API and component dependencies.

 For simplicity, the `Search` component and its sub-components are designed to interact with a specific index and type (mandatory params).
-This way each instance is somewhat isolated and makes for a cleaner client code.
+This way each instance is logically isolated and makes for a cleaner client code.

 Example:
 ```